Oracle CEO Mark Hurd to take leave on health grounds; misses quarterly revenue

-(Reuters) - Oracle Corp said on Wednesday Chief Executive Officer Mark Hurd would be taking a leave of absence due to health-related reasons, and the business software maker posted first-quarter revenue that missed Wall Street expectations.
+(Reuters) - Oracle Corp (ORCL.N) said on Wednesday Chief Executive Officer Mark Hurd would be taking a leave of absence due to health-related reasons, and the business software maker posted first-quarter revenue that missed Wall Street expectations.

 Shares of Oracle were down nearly 5% in extended trading.